 Qualifying and the Premium

 For any surety bond amount up to and including a $25,000 requirement, you are automatically approved for the Rhode Island injunction bond.
-What this means is that the bond issued to you for 2% annually, and with no credit inquiry.

 In all cases, to obtain your injunction bond, we’ll need the following: